 - Low or 0% APR: Many credit cards offer a period of no-interest spending for the first 12 months and beyond.
 If you’re hoping to make a large purchase soon after opening the account, this option allows you to repay the balance without worrying about accruing debt.

 - Freebies: Many credit card issuers go beyond spending rewards by offering freebies on a regular basis.
-For example, the American Express Platinum card provides customers with a monthly Uber credit of $15 and a $200 annual travel credit that can be used to buy refreshments or entertainment on flights.
+For example, the American Express Platinum card provides customers with a monthly Uber credit of $15.

-If your credit is low, it can be tough to find a second credit card that delivers these types of terms, and it’s a good idea to focus on improving your scores beforehand to provide you with options that suit your lifestyle.
+If your credit is low, it can be tough to find a second credit card that delivers these types of terms.
+It’s a good idea to focus on improving your scores beforehand to provide you with options that suit your lifestyle.

 The Card Serves Your Lifestyle

-- Travel rewards/miles amounting to free trips and hotel stays
+- Travel rewards and miles amounting to free trips and hotel stays

 - Discounts with partnered retailers